webofdata/specification-archived/specification.md

 A dataset contains entities.
 The complete set of entities in a dataset can be retrieved with the 'get-entities' operation.
 Responses to this request are free to stream all entities or return pages of entities and a link to the next page.

 This endpoint can also be used to retrieve a specific entity from the dataset.
-A specific entity can be retrieved by providing an id query parameter whose value is the URI id of the entity.
+A specific entity can be retrieved by providing an identifier as a query parameter whose value is the URI identifier of the entity.

 <pre>